“You know what I don’t remember about my childhood Christmases?

 Just kidding.
 I still want a cute house.
 So, shoot me.”

 This story was submitted to Love What Matters by Jordan Harrell, Writer.
 The article originally appeared here.
 Follow Jordan on Instagram here.
-Submit your story here, and be sure to subscribe to our best love stories here.
+Do you have a similar experience?
+We’d like to hear your important journey.
+Submit your own story here.
+Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Provide beauty and strength for others this holiday season.
 SHARE this story with your friends and family.